Vasa Children's Home: Changing leadership

 In 1876, Norelius transferred supervision of the home to the Board of the Society of Mercy, part of the Minnesota Conference of the Augustana Synod, in order to focus on his growing missionary efforts.

 Former Minnesota senator Frank I. Johnson, who was first elected in 1881, served as a trustee for 12 years.
 Johnson immigrated from Sweden in 1858 at 18 years old and enlisted in the 8th Minnesota Volunteer Infantry under General Henry Sibley, for which he received commendation from Sibley for his involvement in the Dakota War of 1862 and the American Civil War.
-He returned to local business and social ventures including Vasa Children's Home when honorably discharged in 1865.
+He returned to local business and social ventures including Vasa Children's Home when honorably discharged in 1865 at 28 years old.

 Lutheran Reverend Bernhard Modin led the Vasa Lutheran Church from March 1906 and served as the president of the Vasa Children's Home board of directors during his tenure.
 He immigrated from the area of Stockholm, Sweden in 1882 and graduated from Augustana College and later its theological seminary in Rock Island, Illinois.
 After ordination in the Swedish Lutheran Church of America in 1895 he led several midwestern congregations before settling in Goodhue County to lead Vasa Lutheran Church.

-Relocation
+Relocation to Burnside

-The home relocated to its fourth site in Berhard, Minnesota, six miles west of downtown Red Wing, Minnesota, in 1926.
+The home relocated to its fourth site in Burnside, Minnesota, six miles west of downtown Red Wing, Minnesota, in 1926.
 Between sixty and seventy children were housed at the Vasa Children's Home during the early 1900s.

-Prof. and Mrs. A. P. Anderson of Burnside donated 400 acres of farmland for the new orphanage location on Christmas Eve of 1923 as a gift to the children.
-Construction began 21 April 1926 with Lutheran blessing rites from the Minnesota Conference vice president Dr. C. J. Sodergren and the cornerstone was laid by visiting Crown Prince Gustaf Adolph of Sweden.
+Prof. and Mrs. A. P. Anderson of Burnside donated 400 acres of farmland for the new orphanage location on Christmas Eve of 1923 as "a gift to the children."
+Construction began 21 April 1926 with Lutheran blessing rites from the Minnesota Conference vice president Dr. C. J. Sodergren and the cornerstone was laid by visiting Crown Prince Gustaf Adolph VI of Sweden.
 Over 1,000 people attended the groundbreaking ceremony.
-The new home officially opened 16 October 1826 with a second highly attended event and housed 50 children and resident staff.
+The new home officially opened 16 October 1926 with a second highly attended event and housed 50 children and resident staff.

 In 1954, the home's focus shifted from housing orphaned or neglected children to caring for children and adults with disabilities.
 Over 1,000 orphaned children had lived in the home prior to the shift to disability services.